ventus-ag/documentation/content/identity-management/administrators.md

 {{% /notice %}}

 {{% notice note %}}
-If you need to add a user who is not yet registered, you can do so directly from the "Add Administrator" dialog by selecting the "Register new user" option.
+If you need to add a user who is not yet registered, you can create an account in the Cloud Console for the user before adding them as an Administrator to the selected Organization.
 {{% /notice %}}

 **Add an Administrator (Registered User):**